Absolute Liability under Tort Law

 The main aim behind the introduction of this act was to establish a public liability insurance which would be used in times of disaster which will eventually bring a great deal of damage to the people and this act will help to provide sufficient relief to the victims.
 Section 2(c) of the Public Liability Insurance Act 1991 mentions it.

-The essential elements of the Rule of Absolute Liability under the Tort Law are as follows-
+The essential elements of the Rule of Absolute Liability in Tort Law are as follows-

 Dangerous thing